EKS Default Namespace Deletion Incident Response Guide

 kube-node-lease:

-- Lease objects for each node stored here serving as heartbeat
+- Stores Lease objects for each node, serving as heartbeats

-- Node Controller determines node status based on this information
+- Node Controller uses this information to determine node status

-The kube-system namespace has essential components for cluster operations.
-Deleting or modifying these components individually can cause serious outages.
+The kube-system namespace contains essential components for cluster operations.
+Deleting or modifying these components individually can cause serious failures.

 EKS Storage Components